 A note can be created anywhere in Sonar where you see the "Create Note" button available.

 Clicking "Create Note" will result in a Create Note window appearing.
-Here, you can select the type of note you wish to create from the dropdown menu and enter in the note text with any desired formatting.
+When the note text is input, the "Priority" field is populated, allowing you to select the type of note it will be.
 Once you are finished your note, click "Create".

 Once created, the note will live and be visible from the Notes section for that entity.
 If the note you created was of type sticky with confirmation, the auto pop-up window will appear the next time the page is loaded.

 To edit or delete an existing note, click on the vertical 3 dot menu next to the note - this will provide you with the option to delete or edit.
 Clicking "Edit" will open an Edit Note window where you can edit the note type and the text displayed, and clicking "Delete" will open a "Delete Note" window, having you confirm that this is the action you want to take.